leejoon/appurify-python/README.md

 Found a bug or want to add a much needed feature?
 Go for it and send us the Pull Request!

 ## Release Notes

+### 0.5.0
+- Loosen dependency requirements so that future versions of required modules are supported

 ### 0.4.9
 - User-abort now handled smoothly if run has not been uploaded to server and runID not generated.